-Northeast braces for heavy snow; winds shred Southern Plains
+From California to NY, storms ravage US from coast-to-coast

 STORMS IN MICHIGAN AND NORTHEAST

-A winter storm warning covered parts of the Northeast, including Connecticut, New York, Massachusetts, New Jersey and Rhode Island, with heavy snow forecast for Monday evening through Tuesday afternoon.
+A winter storm warning covered parts of the Northeast, including Connecticut, New York, Massachusetts, New Jersey and Rhode Island, with heavy snow forecast through Tuesday afternoon.

 Boston could get 5 inches (13 cm) and a messy Tuesday morning commute, according to the weather service.
 As much as 10 inches (25 cm) could fall in western Massachusetts, northwest Connecticut and southern Vermont.